ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 .. warning::

-    Please note that some modules and plugins have additional requirements.
-For modules these need to be satisfied on the 'target' machine (the managed node) and should be listed in the module specific docs.
+    Please note that some modules have additional requirements that need to be satisfied on the 'target' machine (the managed node).
+These requirements should be listed in the module documentation.

 .. note::